Where is Huelva?

 Not only do they produce shrimp and fish they also have an innovative project in Marine Plancton

-Tasting this at lunchtime was quite an experience, it can be used in concentrated form to add to dishes such as risottos for example.
+Tasting this at lunchtime was quite an experience.
+It can be used in concentrated form in dishes such as risottos for example.

 However I tried it in a shrimp fritter, known as Tortilla de Camarones which is typical in the region.